Albert Sidney Johnston: American Civil War

 In the lead up to the American Civil War, rumors began to circulate that Johnston, as a known sympathizer of the southern states, would turn over control of the Federal military installations in San Francisco to clandestine southern paramilitary organizations.
 So alarmed was the Governor of California, John G. Downey, that he visited Johnston to discuss the allegations.
 Johnston responded: “I have spent the greater part of my life in the service of my country, and while I hold her commission [I] shall serve her honorably and faithfully.
 I shall protect her public property, and not a cartridge or a percussion cap belonging to her shall pass to any enemy while I am here as her representative.
 There is no man in the Union more sorely afflicted than I am at the occurrences now taking place.
 I have been long identified with Texas, her interests and public men, and her action may control my future destiny.
 But in any event I shall give due notice and turn over intact my department to my successor."
-Johnston strengthened the garrisons of all the military assets in San Francisco, transferred 10,000 muskets and their ammunition from the Bernicia arsenal to the more secure fortress on Alcatraz Island, and ordered heightened surveillance of all boats and passengers operating in San Francisco Harbor.
+Johnston strengthened the garrisons of all the military assets in San Francisco, transferred 10,000 muskets and their ammunition from the Benicia arsenal to the more secure fortress on Alcatraz Island, and ordered heightened surveillance of all boats and passengers operating in San Francisco Harbor.

+A group of Southern sympathizers had plans to separate California and Oregon to establish a 'Pacific Republic,' but this endeavor was unsuccessful, partly because General Johnston declined to participate.

 Like many regular army officers from the Southern United States, Johnston opposed secession.
 Nevertheless, he resigned his commission soon after he heard of the Confederate states' declarations of secession.
+Following Texas's secession in early 1861, he chose to join the Confederacy as its second-ranking officer, having declined an offer to serve as Winfield Scott's second-in-command on the federal side.
 The War Department accepted it on May 6, 1861, effective May 3.
 On April 28, he moved to Los Angeles, the home of his wife's brother John Griffin.
 Considering staying in California with his wife and children, Johnston remained there until May, but news of the secession of Texas, the shelling of Fort Sumter, and the mobilization of 75,000 Union volunteers to suppress the rebellion compelled Johnston to act.
 “It seems like fate that Texas has made me a Rebel twice,” he commented to his wife.
 Johnston enlisted in the Los Angeles Mounted Rifles (a pro-Southern militia unit) as a private, leaving Warner's Ranch on May 27.
 He participated in their trek across the Southwestern deserts to Texas, crossing the Colorado River into the Confederate Territory of Arizona on July 4, 1861.
 His escort was commanded by Alonzo Ridley, Undersheriff of Los Angeles, who remained at Johnston's side until he was killed.